Group schemes and local densities of ramified hermitian lattices in residue characteristic 2 Part I: Introduction

-The main contribution of this paper is to get an explicit formula for the local density, by constructing smooth integral models of a unitary group and investigating their special fibers, when $L$ is a hermitian $B$-lattice, where $B$ is a quadratic ramified extension of $A$ and $A$ is an unramified finite extension of $\mathbb{Z}_2$.
+The main contribution of this paper is to get an explicit formula for the local density of a hermitian $B$-lattice $(L, h)$ in \textit{Case 1}, by explicitly constructing a certain smooth group scheme associated to it that serves as an integral model for the unitary group associated to $(L\otimes_AF, h\otimes_AF)$ and by investigating its special fiber, where $B$ is a ramified quadratic extension of $A$ and $A$ is an unramified finite extension of $\mathbb{Z}_2$ with $F$ as the quotient field of $A$.
+The local density formula in \textit{Case 2} is handled in \cite{C2}.

-In conclusion, this paper, combined with \cite{GY}, allows the computation of the mass formula for a hermitian $R^{\prime}$-lattice $(L, H)$ when the ideal $(2)$ is unramified over $R$.
-We emphasize that $R^{\prime}$ is the ring of integers of $k^{\prime}$ and $k^{\prime}$ is any quadratic field extension of $k$.
-That is, the ideal (2) can be ramified over $R^{\prime}$.
-As the simplest case, we can compute the mass formula for an arbitrary hermitian lattice explicitly when $k$ is $\mathbb{Q}$ and $k^{\prime}$ is any quadratic field extension of $\mathbb{Q}$.
+In conclusion, this paper, combined with \cite{GY} and \cite{C1}, allows the computation of the mass formula for a hermitian $R^{\prime}$-lattice $(L, H)$ when $k_v/\mathbb{Q}_2$ is unramified, and $k'_{v'}/k_v$ satisfies \textit{Case 1} or is unramified.
+Here, $k'_{v'}$ (resp. $k_v$) is the completion of $k'$ (resp. $k$) at the place $v'$ (resp. $v$), where $v'$ lies over $v$ and $v$ lies over the ideal $(2)$.
+As the simplest case, we can compute the mass formula for an arbitrary hermitian lattice explicitly when $k$ is $\mathbb{Q}$ and $k^{\prime}$ is any quadratic field extension of $\mathbb{Q}$ such that the completion of $k'$ at any place lying over the ideal $(2)$ satisfies \textit{Case 1} or is unramified over $\mathbb{Q}_2$.

+Let us briefly comment on the proofs.
+A key input into the local density formula is